Black giant squirrel: Habitat

-In South Asia R. bicolor dwells among tropical and subtropical coniferous and broadleaf forests.
+In South Asia, R. bicolor dwells in tropical and subtropical coniferous and broadleaf forests.

-In Southeast Asia R. bicolor lives in tropical broadleaf evergreen and semi-evergreen forests, but is rarely seen in coniferous forests.
+In Southeast Asia, R. bicolor lives in tropical broadleaf evergreen and semi-evergreen forests, but is rarely seen in coniferous forests.

 In the tropical rainforest of the Malay Peninsula and Indonesia, R. bicolor is not as abundant as elsewhere in its range, which is probably due to competition from other arboreal species (especially primates) for food in the upper forest canopy.

 Among the better places to sight the black giant squirrel is the Kaziranga National Park in the state of Assam, India.
 Several populations are present in the lower range of the Neora Valley National Park, Kalimpong, India.

 A recent study from India showed precipitation during the wettest month of a year is one of the major contributing factor for habitat preference of R. bicolor, along with land use, and vegetation.
 The species also may be found way beyond 1400 meters in several places.
 More than 20% of the presence records of the species has been observed above 1500 meters and up to 2700 meters in India.
 It has been predicted through study that by the year 2050, this species may loose more than 97% of its present suitable habitat due to climate change in India.